avoutic/web-framework/MIGRATE.md

 * Database query functions throw on error
 * check() added to InputValidationService
-* Convert scripts and index.php to TaskInterface
+* Convert scripts and index.php to Task
 * DatabaseManager supports Task as action
 * Add init() to Register, Login, ChangePassword and ChangeEmail